 Westminster City School – Westminster

-Westminster City School is a comprehensive school for boys, with a mixed sixth form, located in the heart of Westminster in London, close to Buckingham Palace, the Houses of Parliament and Westminster Abbey.
+We are a comprehensive school for boys, with a mixed sixth form, located in the heart of London, close to Buckingham Palace, the Houses of Parliament and Westminster Abbey.

-Westminster City School was a grammar school for the period 1944 – 1976, then became a comprehensive school.
-We became an academy on 1 July 2013 and offer a first class education to our pupils and sixth formers.
+Our School was a grammar school for the period 1944–1976, then became a comprehensive.
+We became an academy on 1 July 2013 and continue to offer a first class education to our pupils and sixth formers.

 Grey Coat Hospital – Westminster